 You can't fake a service mindset, even when covered by layers of nervousness and baggy eyes from a lack of sleep and jitters from way too much coffee and that brown spot from the coffee you spilled on your tie accidentally on your way to the interview.
 You can't fake years of hard work and determination.
 The good news is: you don't have too.

 Celebrate Your Success

 Whether you’re a first-time applicant or a reapplicant, these eight steps are a blueprint for mastering the application process.

 The reason becoming a PA is now more competitive than ever is because the word got out.
-PAs holds a sacred place in healthcare.
-And very similar to becoming a doctor, as a PA, you will be one of the most integral parts of a patient's care and recovery.
-But just remember, the nurses will still get more flowers and pastries and don't touch their pastries unless you have been told to do so.
+PAs hold a sacred place in healthcare.
+And similar to becoming a doctor, as a PA, you will be one of the most integral parts of a patient's care and recovery.
+But just remember, the nurses will still get more flowers and pastries, and don't touch their pastries unless you have been told to do so.

 I have never regretted my decision to become a PA, and I know you won't either.

 If you need help any step of the way, drop me a line.
 We offer many services to help you wherever you may find yourself on the journey.